-This year UH Bristol will be attending the #RCEMasc 2019 to hear speakers from across the UK and around the world, give scientific updates for the Emergency Medicine community.
+This year UH Bristol and Weston will be attending the #RCEMasc 2019 to hear speakers from across the UK and around the world, give scientific updates for the Emergency Medicine community.
 Hopefully we will meet you there; you can find out more about our ED below.

-The Emergency Department (ED) at UH Bristol cares for over 75,000 patients a year, our service is open 24 hrs a day, 365 days a year.
+The Emergency Department (ED) at UH Bristol and Weston cares for over 75,000 patients a year, our service is open 24 hrs a day, 365 days a year.
 Within the department is a talented, enthusiastic, innovating, patient safety focused team of over 40 doctors, 100 nurses and around 40 other support staff.

 – Work in a challenging inner city ED Department, where no two days are ever the same

 – The largest University teaching hospital in the South West of England.

 – Join a Trust awarded ‘Outstanding’ by the CQC for the second time in a row

 – Based in the heart of Bristol – a city that has been rated in the top 3 best places to live and work in the UK!